asver12/contour-maps-visualization/README.rst

     git submodule update --init

 Make sure python 3.5 or higher and pip3  are installed.
-Than install the package with:
+Then install the package with:

 .. code-block:: console